apexskier/camlittle.com/content/posts/2020-07-03-react-and-typescript/index.md

 toc: true
 ---

-Here are some of my tips and best practices, mostly coming from experience working in a large-scale, real world React/TypeScript codebase.
+Here are some of my tips and best practices, mostly coming from experience working in a large-scale, real world React/React Native/TypeScript[^1] codebase.

-Lets start with a basic example of creating and using a component.
+Let's start with a basic example of creating and using a component.

 ```tsx
 interface HelloProps {